 As a result, Memorial Day often means something a bit different for those who serve or who have served.
 It becomes colored by our experiences, taking on elements of our lost compatriots until our memories of the fallen and our feelings about the holiday intertwine into something more than a day spent in front of the barbecue.
 In a way, Memorial Day molds itself into what we need it to be, to honor not just the entirety of the sacrifices made in the name of American freedom and sovereignty, but to honor the individuals whose names are irreparably linked to the word sacrifice in our minds.

-And maybe that’s why I don’t see Memorial Day as sad and quiet affair.
-For many years, I’ve celebrated Memorial Day with friends and family, enjoying our time together and, occasionally taking a quiet moment to reflect on the four Marines I served with that are no longer with us.
+And maybe that’s why I don’t see Memorial Day as a sad and quiet affair.
+For many years, I’ve celebrated this holiday with friends and family, enjoying our time together and, occasionally taking a quiet moment to reflect on the four Marines I served with that are no longer with us.
 To me, it’s important that Memorial Day not be treated like a funeral, but rather as a celebration.
 The Marines I knew, the men I honor, wouldn’t want me to spend the day alone with my sorrow.
 They would want me to grow from the sense of loss I feel.
 They would want me to cherish my time with my wife and my daughter.
 They would want me to raise a glass and share a toast with my old squad.

 They would want me to celebrate their lives, rather than mourn their deaths.
 They would want me to live the best ways that I could.